uztbt/trello-workbook/README.md

 3.6 Animal Shelter
 ```
 ### Output
-A List 1, 2, and 3 containing their own check lists in the board.
+A List 1, 2, and 3 with the cards for each question.

 ## License
 MIT License